davyf22l001-tech/F22-MENU/README.md

     TabButtons.CanvasSize = UDim2.new(0, tabLayout.AbsoluteContentSize.X + 12, 0, 0)
 end)

-local function stylizeBtn(btn, baseColor)
+-- Helper to stylize buttons with hover tween local function stylizeBtn(btn, baseColor)
     if not btn then return end
     btn.BackgroundColor3 = baseColor or Color3.fromRGB(40,40,40)